ArjFaber/arjfaber.github.io/_pages/about.md

 </div>

 # Hi, welcome to my website!
 It contains most of my academic related work to date.
-# See my CV below for a consize summary!
+# See my CV below for a concise summary!

 <!-- CV Toggle Button -->
 <div class="cv-toggle-container">